patriksh/CoD1x-Client/README.md

 Client-side modification for Call of Duty 1.1.
 Currently in early development phases.

-Current new features: Discord Rich Presence, Whitelist for weird symbols like square
+Current features/bugfixes: Discord RPC, servername whitelist (no more []), fs_game fix (CD-Key)

-To be added: HTTP downloads, Mods support (fs_game), various bugfixes.
+To be added: HTTP downloads, more bugfixes.

 ## Credits